Aidkit Logo

 • GiveCard — prepaid debit card services.

 We update this list as our tools change.
-For details about the cookies and technologies these vendors use (including duration and data collected), see the Appendix A: Cookie and similar technologies
+For details about the cookies and technologies these vendors use (including duration and data collected), see the Appendix A: Cookie & Similar Technologies.

 How are cookies used for advertising purposes?

 Some cookies and pixels help us show ads to people who might be interested in AidKit and measure whether those ads work.
 In certain U.S. states, this may be considered a “share” of personal information for targeted advertising.
-You may opt out anytime via Cookie Preferences, or see Your Privacy Choices/ Do Not Sell or Share by sending a recognized opt-out signal like Global Privacy Control (GPC) from your browser.
+You may opt out anytime via Cookie Preferences, or by sending a recognized opt-out signal like Global Privacy Control (GPC) from your browser.

 What can you do if you don't want cookies to be set or want them to be removed?